Wuliangliang-ide/Database-structure/README.md

 # Graph
-Here is some codes about implementing of Database structure of Graph
+ There are some codes about implementing of Database structure of Graph